MusfirahBW/to-do-task-manager/README.md

 ![Postman Delete Task](images/delete_task.PNG "Delete Task Screenshot")

-Now, if you view the task list then you will see the deleted task is not longer there.
+Now, if you view the task list, then you will see the deleted task is no longer there.

 ![Postman Deleted Task](images/view_task_after_deletion.PNG "Deleted Task Screenshot")